Pelster's Magazine

 conclusion

-Commercially available sugar and all its variants have one main ingredient and that is sugar.
-Dates are also made up of almost two thirds sugar, but this is broken down more slowly, allows blood sugar levels to rise more gently and thus prevents cravings.
-Dates also have many other ingredients that have positive health properties.
-In addition to antioxidants and phenols, dates are rich in micronutrients such as magnesium, potassium and phosphorus. - This means that unlike sugar, dates are real nutrient packages!
+Commercially available sugar consists mainly of sugar.
+Dates also consist largely of sugar, but this is broken down more slowly, which leads to a gentler rise and fall in blood sugar levels.
+This prevents cravings.
+Dates also offer many other health-promoting ingredients.
+In addition to antioxidants and phenols, they are rich in micronutrients such as magnesium, potassium and phosphorus.
+In contrast to sugar, dates are therefore real nutrient packages.
+Why not try our organic chocolate drink ? or our nut creams because they are sweetened purely with healthy dates.

 Sources